 Forget measuring cups and spoons; they simply aren't accurate for baking, and without accurate measurements, you can't make consistent dough.
-(Read more about why mass is the best way to measure for baking here and our in-depth review of kitchen scales here) The OXO Stainless Steel Scale at Amazon features dual metric and imperial units (I make pizza almost exclusively with metric), an 11-pound (5kg) capacity, and a large, easy-to-read, backlit display that pulls out, so even the largest bowl won't block your reading.
+(Read more about why mass is the best way to measure for baking here and our in-depth review of kitchen scales here) The OXO Stainless Steel Scale features dual metric and imperial units (I make pizza almost exclusively with metric), an 11-pound (5kg) capacity, and a large, easy-to-read, backlit display that pulls out, so even the largest bowl won't block your reading.

 The only downside is that the scale has an annoying auto shutoff that will not only turn off the display, but also re-tare itself if you leave the unit on for more than a few minutes.
 Just make sure you don't get distracted in the middle of measuring.

 A Bench Scraper

-A bench scraper will help you scrape up random bits of dough stuck to your counter and clean up dustings of flour with ease.
+A bench scraper will help you pick up random bits of dough stuck to your counter and clean up dustings of flour with ease.
 You'll be using this for so much more than pizza; it's also great for picking up chopped herbs or garlic and transferring them to a pot on the stove.
-The OXO Stainless Steel Scraper at Amazon also has a relatively sharp blade that makes it ideal for splitting large balls of dough into individual pizza–sized portions.
+The OXO Stainless Steel Scraper also has a relatively sharp blade that makes it ideal for splitting large balls of dough into individual pizza–sized portions.
 You can read more about why it was our favorite bench scraper (along with our second place pick) in our review.